sfkappes/NG_documentation/docs/source/accessing_system_from_windows.rst

 ::

    [UUUUU@XXXXX ~]$
-   Then you will be back at a prompt, but unlike before, the prompt will be to execute commands on a node of Nightingale (rather than your own computer).
-If it worked, the prompt you see will look something like this, with the name of the node you logged into displayed as part of the prompt:

-   [UUUUU@XXXXX ~]$

 So if fictional user "Hiro P." logs into the same (fictional) node as above, it would look like this:

 ::

-   [hirop@beatlesGPU02 ~]$
-   So if fictional user "Hiro P." logs into the same (fictional) node as above, it would look like this:

    [hirop@beatlesGPU02 ~]$

 If you see this, that means you can successfully log into your node on Nightingale.
 However, now you need to test that you can bring an